TBG09/ShrimpleCmd/README.md

 2. Click the green "Code" button and select "Download ZIP."
 3. Extract the ZIP file to your desired location.

-## Prerequisites

-Before you can build the application, make sure you have the following installed:

-- [.NET SDK](https://dotnet.microsoft.com/download) (make sure to install the version compatible with the project)

 ## Building the Application

 ### Build Normally (Debug)

 To build the application normally (in Debug mode):

-1. Open a terminal/command prompt.
-2. Navigate to the project directory if you haven’t already:
+1. Open a Command Prompt and navigate to the project directory if you haven’t already:
    ```bash
    cd ShrimpleCmd
    ```
-3. Run the following command to restore dependencies and build the application:
+2. Run the following command to restore dependencies and build the application:
    ```bash
    dotnet build
    ```